 Beliefs about mental health in Uganda

-Beliefs about health generally can vary across cultures, and there is no right or wrong perspective.
+Health beliefs generally vary across cultures, and there is no right or wrong perspective.

 In Uganda, people have a wide range of beliefs about mental illness.
 They may think it is caused by: